ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 >>> chunk * size
 85
 ```

-`chunk` is then the smallest amount of work for each process such that all the work that needs to be done is performed.
-This is a common calculation that needs to be done in parallel computing.
-Our final process may exit early if the work is not evenly divisible by the chunk size.

 We then generate all the possible combinations of rows and columns, and iterate over only the elements that fall within the chunk of work that belongs to our current MPI process.
 ```python